Information about the graving dock

 About the graving dock

-The Esquimalt Graving Dock is a strategic infrastructure asset that serves the vital needs of the Royal Canadian Navy and Canadian Coast Guard fleets on the West Coast.
-This open-access, multi-user secure facility also supports and strengthens the West Coast industrial marine sector by providing a world-class ship repair, refit and maintenance centre of excellence.
+The Esquimalt Graving Dock is a critical asset supporting the Royal Canadian Navy and Canadian Coast Guard fleets on the West Coast.
+As an open-access, multi-user secure facility, it also supports and strengthens the region’s industrial marine sector by providing world-class ship repair, refit and maintenance capabilities.
+Independent studies show that ship repair infrastructure on the West Coast is limited, with demand for the graving dock expected to exceed capacity by 2023.
+The dock must also be prepared to support future federal vessels built under the National Shipbuilding Strategy.

 Respecting traditional Indigenous lands